nicholaswmin/dyno/src/threadpool/README.md

 #### `'thread-error'`

 Emitted when an uncaught exception is thrown in a thread.

+The exception is provided in an `Error` in the `listenerFn` callback argument.

 ## Thread API